Chessboard

 A chessboard is a game board used to play chess.
 It consists of 64 squares, 8 rows by 8 columns, on which the chess pieces are placed.
-It is square in shape and uses two colors of squares, one light and one dark, in a checkered pattern.
+It is square in shape and uses two colors of squares, one light and one dark (not always), in a checkered pattern.
 During play, the board is oriented such that each player's near-right corner square is a light square.